-When increased activity and hyperthyroidism are present then the condition is referred to a toxic multinodular goiter or Plummer disease.
+When increased activity and hyperthyroidism are present then the condition is referred to as a toxic multinodular goiter or Plummer disease.

 Multinodular goiter has been criticized as being a somewhat unhelpful term as some multinodular thyroids are not enlarged, resulting in the unwieldy term "multinodular non-enlarged thyroid" 7.

 Multinodular goiter is seen more commonly in females (M:F=1:3) in the 35-50 years age range, who present with nodular enlargement in the midline of the neck.
 Patients are usually euthyroid, but the nodules may also be hypo- or hyperfunctioning, resulting in systemic symptoms from hypothyroidism or hyperthyroidism, respectively.

 Multinodular goiters develop from simple goiters as a result of repeated instances of stimulation and involution 4.

 Most of the nodules are hyperplastic or adenomatous with varying degree of cystic/liquefactive degeneration.
 Presence of serous/colloid fluid may be noted.